Story at a glance:

 Lumenomics designed, installed, programmed, and commissioned the lighting system at ATLAS Workbase—a coworking space in Seattle that enables occupants to work and connect efficiently while maintaining a connection to the outdoors.
 Photo courtesy of lumenomics

 The structure of LED lights allows them to be used both functionally and artistically, making them another one of those flexible building materials that can offer design flexibility in spaces of all kinds.
+This is amplified by the fact that LEDs are available in a range of colors, color temperatures, and brightness levels, with many providing the option for dimmer compatibility—making them ideal for spaces that must accommodate a range of user preferences.

 Pro: Long-lasting with many aesthetic options